KickassTorrents community targeted with phishing scam — This shows you can trust every link you click.

 Both the browsers started alerting users visiting Kat.cr and stated that they have detected a “Deceptive Site,” and Google announced that “attackers on kat.cr may trick you into doing something dangerous like installing software or revealing your personal information (for example, passwords, phone numbers, or credit cards).”

 Kickass Torrents users also use the site considering it safe and secure but it has become evident that no platform is safe nowadays as malicious links can arrive in any form and style.
 All that these malicious actors need is a loophole or crack in the security practices.

 It is important to improve security at platforms that are overwhelmingly used and trusted by users around the world.
-According to Kickass Torrents team, they are improving users’ security by “wrapping every external link in confirmation window and this time Google alert is referring to a wrapped link that has been posted in our community.”
+According to the Kickass Torrents team, they are improving users’ security by “wrapping every external link in a confirmation window and this time Google alert is referring to a wrapped link that has been posted in our community.”